 Dyspnea is usually mild and intermittent and may be related to meals.

 However, case reports of severe dyspnea due to hiatal hernia is present but rare (reference).

 Cough and asthma are known complications of GERD (acid reflux).
 Cough and asthma result from regurgitating stomach contents and acid into your respiratory passages.

 Patients with Hiatal hernia can develop a weird cough, asthma, and shortness of breath due to the flow of stomach contents during sleep or vomiting into their lungs.

 Hiatal hernia can present with weird sensations or pain in the front of the chest.
 The pain also radiates to the back in many cases.

-Chest pain with hiatal hernia is often due to inflammations and ulcerations in the lower part of the esophagus or the herniated stomach.
+Chest pain with a hiatal hernia is often due to inflammations and ulcerations in the lower part of the esophagus or the herniated stomach.

 Chest pain is often mild and intermittent, with most cases of hiatal hernia.
-But severe chest pain that mimics myocardial infarction pain.
+But severe chest pain mimics myocardial infarction pain.

-Later, endoscopy revealed a total hernia with inflammation and erosions in the last part of the esophagus and the gastric fundus, which was the cause of chest pain.
+Later, the endoscopy revealed a total hernia with inflammation and erosions in the last part of the esophagus and the gastric fundus, which was the cause of chest pain.

 4. Fatigue, Dizziness, Fast Heart Beats (symptoms of anemia).